aimee-mcneil-melville/ToDo-Full-Stack/packages/korihi/README.md

   VITE_USERNAME='put your username here' VITE_PASSWORD='put your password here'
   ```

+  _Warning_: this is not how we would store or provide your password in a more realistic app

 - [ ] Install packages and start the dev server
   ```sh